 You may be wondering how to start and asking questions like, "Which resume format is best for college students? or "How can a college student build a strong resume?"

 Creating the perfect resume can be intimidating.
 Once you get going, you’ll find it much easier to write about your experience professionally and with confidence.
 Here are some tips to start you off down the path to the right resume for you and your ambitions.

-At minimum you want to include 3 pieces of information: your first and last name, telephone number you can be reached at, and a professional email address.
+At minimum you want to include 3 pieces of information:

 It’s not required to include your address on a resume.
 It can work to your advantage in some cases though.
 If you’re applying for a position where your school is located or where you are from include that address to show you live nearby.